posit-dev/positron/extensions/positron-python/.github/test_plan.md

         1. Use `X` to delete all cells
         1. Undo the delete action with `Undo`
         1. Redo the delete action with `Redo`
         1. In manualTestFile.py modify the trange command in the progress bar from 100 to 2000.
 Run the Cell.
-As the cell is running hit the `Interrupt iPython Kernel` button
+As the cell is running hit the `Interrupt Jupyter Kernel` button
         1. The progress bar should be interrupted and you should see a KeyboardInterrupt error message in the output
-        1. Test the `Restart iPython kernel` command.
+        1. Test the `Restart Jupyter kernel` command.
 Kernel should be restarted and you should see a status output message for the kernel restart
         1. Use the expand all input and collapse all input commands to collapse all cell inputs
 -   [ ] Verify theming works
     1. Start Python Interactive window